Pe8er/Playbox.widget/README.md

 # Playbox for [Übersicht](http://tracesof.net/uebersicht/)

 This widget shows currently played song in either iTunes or Spotify.
-It has a spiffy progress bar, shows pretty artwork (external dependency: pretty artwork) and has a ton of customization options.
+It has a spiffy progress bar, shows pretty artwork (external dependency: pretty artwork) and has _a few_ customization options.

 ## [Download Playbox](https://github.com/Pe8er/Playbox.widget/releases/latest)